utlib/collections-uoft/docs/index.md

     * [Transcription and Annotation tools for Collections U of T IIIF images](documentation/transcriptions-with-iiif.md)

 ## About Collections U of T
 [Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' image repository for digitized special collections and archives.
-It provides open access to these digital image collections through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.
+The service supports UTL special collections and archives staff in providing open access to digitized special collections and archives through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.

 Collections U of T provides U of T staff: